Okay, maybe you didn't just move into a 3000+ square foot home like

 Event 1:

-Event Title: Army of Dorkness: Dork Tower Board Game
+Event Title: Army of Dorkness: Dork Tower Board

 Event Type: Board Game